-Born in Bolzano (South Tyrol), he studied church music, organ, and choral conducting in Bolzano and Munich.
-His influential teachers included Herbert Paulmichl, Edgar Krapp, and Michael Gläser.
-As a full-time church musician, he was responsible for music at the Jesuit Church in Innsbruck from 2009 to 2016, and also conducted the Tyrolean Motet Choir in Wörgl and the VocalArt Brixen ensemble.
-In Freising, he conducts the cathedral music ensembles – the cathedral choir with children's and youth choir, the cathedral choir, and the cathedral orchestra.
+Matthias Egger was born in South Tyrol and studied church music, organ and choral conducting in Bolzano and Munich.
+His most influential teachers included Herbert Paulmichl, Edgar Krapp and Michael Gläser.
+As a full-time church musician, he was responsible for the music at the Jesuit Church in Innsbruck from 2009 to 2016; he also conducted the Tyrolean Motet Choir Wörgl and the VocalArt Brixen ensemble.
+From 2016 to 2025, he held the post of Music Director at Freising Cathedral, where he led the cathedral’s musical ensembles (children’s and youth choirs, the cathedral choir and orchestra), as well as overseeing diocesan church music training in the region and the concert series at St Mary’s Cathedral.

 Matthias Egger